Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 Getting information from the real world is an effort and they voters are doing the protocol a service.
-So we need to incentivise them to participate.
+So we need to incentivize them to participate.
 We need a rewards scheme or otherwise the network will be a ghost town.

 ---v

 ## Incentives

 #### _Oracles_